Complexity of Eliminating (Majority) Illusion in Directed Networks: Introduction

-To understand the true causes of the intractability results, we explore the line between easy and hard graph topologies. \begin{itemize}[wide, listparindent=\parindent, noitemsep,topsep=0pt,label=--] \item We identifying orientations of grid graphs where eliminating $p$-illusion is solvable in polynomial time.
+To understand the true causes of the intractability results, we explore the line between easy and hard graph topologies.
+We show a dichotomy result as we prove that the $p$-\textsc{Difr} is polynomial time solvable when the maximum degree $ \Delta \leq 2$.
+We identifying orientations of grid graphs where eliminating $p$-illusion is solvable in polynomial time.
 We call them as \emph{outward grid graphs}, where the edges are oriented from left to right and from top to bottom.
 Outward grids naturally model hierarchical or layered information flow, where influence propagates directionally from central sources to peripheral nodes.
+We establish that $p$-\textsc{Difr} on $G$ can be solved in time $\mathcal{O}(mn\sqrt{mn})$ on an $m\times n$ outward grid.

-Similarly, a directed tree or out-tree (also known as arborescence) models hierarchical influence, such as mentorship, organizational chains, or follower cascades, where influence flows outwards from central sources.
-We show that $p$-\textsc{Difr} is polynomial time solvable not only on out-trees but also when the underlying undirected graph is a tree or a cycle. \item In search of tractable cases, we further explore structural parameters.
-Strengthening our results on trees, we obtain fixed-parameter tractable (FPT) algorithm for $p$-\textsc{Difr} parameterized by treewidth of the graph when the maximum deficiency of any vertex is bounded. \item Finally, we use a simple ILP based formulation to show that $p$-\textsc{Difr} is FPT parameterized by the number of vertices under illusion, also, paramaterized by the treedepth of the primal as well as the dual. \end{itemize} Our results demonstrate that illusion elimination can be done efficiently when the graphs are sparse, however, even though the flow of information might be more structured in acyclic graphs, it does not help in identifying the vertices to be recolored to eliminate illusion.
-Our results are summarized in \Cref{tab:difr-summary}.
+We show that $p$-\textsc{Difr} is polynomial time solvable not only on out-trees but also when the underlying undirected graph is a tree.
+In search of tractable cases, we further explore structural parameters.
+Strengthening our results on trees, we obtain fixed-parameter tractable (FPT) algorithm for $p$-\textsc{Difr} parameterized by treewidth of the graph when the maximum deficiency of any vertex is bounded.
+We show that $p$-\textsc{Difr} is solvable in time $\mathcal{O}((2 D)^{\textit{tw}})\cdot n^{\mathcal{O}(1)}$ on an $n$-vertex directed graph $G$ with deficiency at most $D$.

+Recall that the problem is NP-hard even when $D=1$.
+To eliminate illusion for a vertex we need to bring down the deficiency to zero.
+For definitions of treewidth and tree decomposition see \cite{cygan2015parameterized}.
+Finally, we use a simple ILP based formulation to show that $p$-\textsc{Difr} is FPT parameterized by the number of vertices under illusion, also, paramaterized by the treedepth of the primal as well as the dual LP.

+Our results demonstrate that illusion elimination can be done efficiently when the graphs are sparse; however, even though the flow of information might be more structured in acyclic graphs, it does not help in identifying the vertices to be recolored to eliminate illusion.